Patient education: Chronic rhinosinusitis (Beyond the Basics)

 ●Exposure to tobacco smoke or airborne irritants – Exposure to cigarette smoke or certain environmental toxins, such as formaldehyde, can increase the risk of chronic rhinosinusitis.

 ●Immune system disorders – Most people with chronic rhinosinusitis have normal immune systems.
 However, people with certain immune system problems are at increased risk of chronic rhinosinusitis.
 They may also have recurrent problems with other infections, such as ear and chest infections.
 The most common immune problem associated with chronic rhinosinusitis is antibody deficiency (hypogammaglobulinemia).
 However, there can be more subtle problems with immune defense that mainly affect just the nose, sinuses, and lungs.
 The type of immunity involved in this is called innate immunity.
 Innate immunity functions as an alarm system to activate other components of the immune system, such as white blood cells (granulocytes and lymphocytes).

 ●Viral infections – Some people develop chronic rhinosinusitis after having repeated viral infections (such as the common cold), although it is not clear that the infections actually cause the chronic rhinosinusitis.

-- Deviated septum — The piece of cartilage that runs down the midline of the nose and separates the nostrils, called the septum, is not entirely straight in many people -- a condition called a deviated septum.
+●Deviated septum – The piece of cartilage that runs down the midline of the nose and separates the nostrils, called the septum, is not entirely straight in many people.
+This is a condition called a deviated septum.
 This may be present from birth or develop later in life as the result of injury to the nose.
 A deviated septum is a common cause of nasal blockage.
 It may cause one nostril to be blocked, but it usually does not cause chronic rhinosinusitis.

 CHRONIC RHINOSINUSITIS SYMPTOMS